publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch46/schII/m__us_usc_t12_s4614.md

     (d) __Quarterly determination__

-        The Director shall determine the capital classification of the regulated entities for purposes of this subchapter on not less than a quarterly basis (and as appropriate under subsection (c) of this section).
+        The Director shall determine the capital classification of the regulated entities for purposes of this subchapter on not less than a quarterly basis (and as appropriate under subsection (c)).

     (e) __Restriction on capital distributions__